Workshops in Post-Brexit Customs Paperwork and Procedures

 1. Who should attend?

-Company representatives responsible for completing Customs declarations/dealing with Customs agents or for supervising that work.
-We plan to limit participation to a maximum of 20 persons.
+Company representatives responsible for completing Customs declarations/dealing with Customs agents or for supervising that work by others.

 The UK’s future status as a ‘third country’ in EU terms means that there will inevitably be a significant increase in the Customs obligations and form-filling required of traders.

-The UK government has said that companies trading between the UK and the EU will have to fill in an average of approximately 400 extra customs declarations a year.
-In total, an estimated 215 million documents will have to be completed by businesses trading with the EU, with an equivalent number filled in by companies in Europe.
+The UK government has said that companies trading between the UK and the EU will have to fill in an average of approximately 400 extra Customs declarations a year.
+In total, an estimated 250 million documents will have to be completed by businesses trading with the EU, with an equivalent number filled in by companies in Europe.
 According to the London Times, post-Brexit border checks will cost businesses £13 billion.

 The legal responsibility for the accuracy of Customs declarations lies with the importer, exporter or declarant.
 Even if declarations are completed by a Customs intermediary, it is up to the business to check that the information has been entered correctly - as it is ultimately responsible.
 Not every firm will wish to use a Customs agent for this work but all will need to know what's involved in the Customs process.

-Businesses have struggled to obtain clarity on their precise obligations taking effect on 1 January 2021 – just over five months hence.
+Businesses have struggled to obtain clarity on their precise obligations taking effect on 1 January 2021.
 Recent and anticipated official notices reduce doubt about certain aspects but considerable confusion remains.
 Our role is to summarise and interpret the implications of publications such as the UK’s new Global Tariff, the Border Operating Model, the expected unique arrangements for trade between GB and NI and the EU-UK Free Trade Agreement when (and if) it is concluded.

 3. Focusing On What Companies Need To Know

-Since the 2016 Referendum, Trade Advisers has worked to address the Brexit concerns of numerous firms and industry associations in the UK and Ireland – financed privately or under government support schemes.
+Since the 2016 Referendum, Trade Advisers has worked to address the Brexit concerns of numerous firms and industry associations in the UK and the EU – financed privately or under government support schemes.